OmenApps/django-postgresql-dag/docs/methods.md

 **descendants_edges(self)**

-Returns a QuerySet of descendant Edge instances for the current Node
+Returns a QuerySet of descendant Edge instances for the current Node, topologically sorted from root-side to leaf-side.

 **ancestors_edges(self)**

-Returns a QuerySet of ancestor Edge instances for the current Node
+Returns a QuerySet of ancestor Edge instances for the current Node, topologically sorted from root-side to leaf-side.

 **clan_edges(self)**

 Returns a QuerySet of all Edge instances associated with a given node

-Edge
+## Edge
-^^^^

-Manager Methods
+### Manager Methods
-"""""""""""""""

 **from_nodes_queryset(self, nodes_queryset)**